Santos FC (youth): 2020s

 For the 2020 season under Jesualdo Ferreira, more youth graduates were involved in the first team routines, with Kaio Jorge establishing himself as a regular and Renyer making his first team debut.
 Jesualdo also promoted Ivonei, Anderson Ceará and Alex, while also taking Marcos Leonardo up for trainings.

 After Jesualdo left and Cuca was appointed manager, Ângelo made his debut as a 15-year-old, becoming the second-youngest player to debut in the club's history.
 Sandry became a regular starter, while João Paulo and John shared the starting spot.
 The club also reached the 2020 Copa Libertadores Final, where five youth graduates took part of the club's starting eleven (John, Veríssimo, Alison, Sandry and Kaio Jorge) and another two came in as substitutes (Wellington Tim and Bruno Marques), while the club had 12 players who played for the youth categories among the 23-man matchday squad.

 For the 2021 campaign, new manager Ariel Holan gave the starting spot to Ângelo, Kaiky and Gabriel Pirani, with Kevin Malthus and Vinicius Balieiro being also regularly used.
 After Holan resigned, only Pirani featured regularly under subsequent managers Fernando Diniz and Fábio Carille.

 During the 2022 season, Ângelo, Kaiky, Marcos Leonardo and Lucas Pires became regular starters at the club; Lucas Barbosa and Rwan Seco also started to feature in the main squad.
+In 2023, Deivid Washington became the most proeminent youth graduate, but was soon sold to Chelsea; Ângelo later followed suit.

+In the 2024 campaign, Jair Cunha and JP Chermont established themselves in the first team, with Souza also becoming a backup option.
+In 2025, Luca Meirelles began the season as a first-team regular, with Miguel Terceros also receiving playing time.